 - the objectives of the proposed project, and

 - tasks and the timeline of the proposed research in a Gantt chart.

 The report should be reviewed and approved by the student adviser.

 Each of the above components will be evaluated and graded (0 to 100).
 To pass the written exam, student should earn a minimum of 75/100 in each category.
 All grades from student committee members will be averaged to determine a grade in each category.

 If the report earns a passing grade a date can be scheduled for an oral presentation (i.e., Section III).
 If failed, student has the opportunity to revise and resubmit the report to the committee for re-evaluation.

-- Each semester an oral progress report should be presented to the department chair through the Academic Performance Meeting.
+- Each semester an oral progress report should be presented to the department chair and the adviser thorough the Academic Performance Meeting (APM).
 A part of these presentations will include details on the dissertation research progress and plan.
 Any deviation from the approved research objectives as stated and documented in the research proposal must be approved and justified by the committee.
 If satisfactory progress is not observed by the adviser and department chair through these presentations, student will be informed in a notice for termination.
 If the adviser and department chair are not satisfied in the following APM, student will be terminated.

 - The candidate must present and successfully defend the dissertation at the final examination (see School of Graduate Studies requirements).
 The dissertation defense session can result in four outcomes: 1) pass; 2) minor revision 3) major revision and 4) fail.
 For minor revisions there is no need for another defense session and upon revising the dissertation the examining committee can pass the student.
 For major revisions the student is asked to fundamentally revise the methodologies and schedule another defense session.
 If failed, the student will not be able to obtain a PhD degree and may request to be reclassified as a master’s student and complete a Master of Science degree.